HaanstootZA/sql-monitor/instructions.md

 ## Preparing the environment

-You should keep track of the version of the versions for all the software you install.
+You should keep track of the versions for all the software you install so that you can use it in the paths below.

 ### Installing Java